-During this phase, Robert Barylski, Associate Dean and Director of the campus, contributed a number of practical ideas to address the need for more comprehensive planning.
-Barylski spoke of the need to unify and equally develop the Pei and Bayfront campuses, seeking to avoid isolation of the Pei campus.
-He also favored the preservation of historic buildings, use of the Caples campus for fine arts activity, protection of the bay-front, and completion of a pedestrian bridge to link the Pei and Bayfront campus.
+He also favored the preservation of historic buildings, use of the South Campus for fine arts activity, protection of the bay-front, and completion of a pedestrian bridge to link the Pei and West Campus.
 Overall, he sought to "guarantee that the [campus] will forever remain a place of outstanding natural beauty."